Sumon-DevCoder/mongodb-fundamental/README.md

-Database --> 1.SQL Database : Structured query language and relational database system we can store data with row and column.
+# MongoDB Guide

+## Introduction

+MongoDB is a leading open-source document-oriented NoSQL database management system.
+It provides a flexible and scalable solution for storing and managing data.

+### Types of Databases

+1. **SQL Database**:

+   - Uses Structured Query Language (SQL) and follows a relational database model.
-_ type of NoSQL Database : MySQL, PostgreSQL, Oracle, Microsoft SQL etc.
+   - Examples: MySQL, PostgreSQL, Oracle, Microsoft SQL, etc.

+2. **NoSQL Database**:
-2.NoSQL Database: non relational database where we can data store and access and it work without row and colums.
+   - Non-relational databases that store and access data differently, often without rows and columns.
-_ type of NoSQL Database : MongoDB, Redis, RavenDB, CouchDB etc.
+   - Examples: MongoDB, Redis, RavenDB, CouchDB, etc.

-# What is MongoDB ?

-Ans: is a open source document oriented no-sql database management system, cross-platform, and leading NoSQL Database, MongoDB is written C++

 # Manging database and collection --> we can create database or collection and check databse, delete db or collection